 The route starts from the centre of Maienfeld and, after passing through the very pretty centre, climbs steadily up on roads and then tracks to the Heidi Hut, nestled in the base of very steep slopes up to the local peaks.
 The route up is well marked and decorated with items and themes from the Heidi story.
 It'd be a lovely day out with children, and one we must remember for visitors, although the walk is non-trivial for little legs.
 Arriving at the Heidi hut we stopped for a perfectly pleasant cervlat and kase teller to recuperate before heading over the adjacent ridge and dropping down to Jenins.
 We stopped in town in the very pleasant Alter Torkel Weinstube for some minor refreshment before heading back to Maienfeld.

-Overall the 8.9 miles and 2,400ft VG/L took us slightly over 3 hrs, not including breaks and lunch and it's a T1.
+Overall the 14.2km and 730m VG/L took us slightly over 3 hrs, not including breaks and lunch and it's a T1.
 The GPX plot of our route is here.

 With a mostly grey and wet day forecast, but keen to get out and stretch our legs, Jules and I headed to Rapperswil to walk along the south-western section of the Zurisee.